jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 ```

 Because `ConcurrentHashMap.compute` locks only the bucket for that key, multiple independent acquisitions can run concurrently without blocking each other.

+Unlike WeakHashMap, using WeakReference values requires manual cleanup of cleared entries if key-space explosion becomes an issue.
+For most cases it’s fine, but be aware the map itself may retain cleared keys unless you remove them.

 ### Singleton Memory Leak
 I ended the [Singleton Memory Leaks](https://jhumelsine.github.io/2025/10/31/singleton.html#memory-leaks) section with: